-This course is the entry point for understanding Agile Lean Leadership (ALL) for those without prior Agile or Scrum education.
-The fundamental patterns and worldview in Scrum, Agile and Lean Thinking are comprehensively discussed, including highlighting the difference to traditional management.
-This includes highlighting the difference to traditional management, especially the Neo-Taylorist approach.
+This course is the entry point for understanding Agile Lean Leadership (ALL) or Agile Lean Organization (ALO).
+It is not necessary to have a prior Agile or Scrum education.
+The fundamental patterns and worldview in Scrum, Agile and Lean Thinking are comprehensively discussed, including the benefits.
+This also includes highlighting the difference to traditional management, especially the Neo-Taylorist approach.

 Find the other courses here:

 Read the full description of the course here...

 Understanding why the plandriven approach doesn’t work, another paradigm is needed for complex work.
 Seeing the background in complexity thinking and constant improvement.
 Challenges with the prevailing management paradigm.